Employed or Self-Employed?

 - Do you risk your own money?

-- Self-employed pay flat rate Class 2 NICs quarterly as well as Class 4 NICs and Income Tax on your all earnings including business profits following the end of the tax year.
+- Self-employed pay flat rate Class 2 NICs quarterly as well as Class 4 NICs and Income Tax on all earnings including profits from busines following the end of the tax year.
 Whereas employees pay their income taxes and NICs under the PAYE systems.